OliVis/coral/README.md

 # Signal Processing with Coral Edge TPU

-This project uses the Coral Edge TPU and TensorFlow Lite to perform signal processing functions, specifically the Fast Fourier Transform (FFT), on the Coral Edge TPU device.
+This repository is part of a research project that aims to use the Coral Edge TPU and TensorFlow Lite to perform signal processing functions, specifically the Fast Fourier Transform (FFT), on the Coral Edge TPU device.
 By leveraging the power of the Edge TPU, we aim to accelerate these computations for real-time or high-performance signal processing tasks.

 ## Getting Started